FTC: Affiliate Disclosure: All links pay commission

 This will start to be rolled out nowish but not in the UK until 15th July, according to STRAVA.

-STRAVA Local Legends is the just the sort of feature that STRAVA need to maintain the social relevance of the FREE membership.
+STRAVA Local Legends is just the sort of feature that STRAVA need to maintain the social relevance of the FREE membership.
 As I wrote earlier today, STRAVA NEEDS your data so they have to keep innovating with FREE services like this as well as other features for the paid-for tier.

 Problems 🙂 ?